padenot/AudioTechnology/howto.md

 Workflow :

 1. Edit files in the repository
-2. When you're finished, `git add filename1 filename2`
+2. When you're done, `git add filename1 filename2`
 3. Then `git commit -m"A useful message"`.
 At this point, `git` saved a snapshot of the code tree (means that if you screw up, you can go back to this snapshot).